newvoll/ssmbak/README.md

 2024-06-13T20:11:11 REPORT RequestId: d404f4c7-1c53-5e41-a7db-aa2248dee8cd	Duration: 3430.49 ms	Billed Duration: 3431 ms	Memory Size: 128 MB	Max Memory Used: 84 MB	Init Duration: 282.28 ms
 ...
 ```

-### CLI Gotchas:
-* You need a bunch of shady permissions to create the stack.
-Look for
-  such errors if it fails.
-* `aws` commands require that the awscli is installed and configured.

-# Scripts
-`ssmbak-all` will back up all SSM params to the bucket.
-You can also give it a path.

-`ssmbak-stack` can create and give you info about the stack, including all its resources.

-`-h` for more info.

 # Lib Tutorial